Skip to main content

 • Fatigue or abnormal decrease in energy

-• Feeling restless or having trouble sitting still
+• Being restless or having trouble sitting still

 • Difficulty concentrating, remembering, or making decisions

-• Difficulty sleeping (even when the baby is sleeping), awakening early
+• Difficulty sleeping (even when the baby is asleep), waking early in the morning, or oversleeping

-• Aches or pains, headaches, cramps, or digestive problems that do
+• Physical aches or pains, headaches, cramps, or digestive problems that do not have a clear physical cause and do not go away with treatment

-If you're thinking about suicide, call the confidential National Suicide Prevention Lifeline 24/7 at 988.
-If you’re having a medical emergency, call 911.
+If you’re thinking about suicide, call the confidential National Suicide Prevention Lifeline 24/7 at 988988.
+If you're having a medical emergency, call 911911.
 If you fear for your safety or the safety of your child, get help immediately.
 If you are experiencing any of these or other symptoms, talk to your healthcare provider right away.

 Postpartum depression is more common than you may think